tylerreny/tylerreny.github.io/cv.md

 *In progress*

+**2015** "The New Race Card: Demographic Change and the Politics of Immigration"

+**2015** "'Illegal Aliens': Mass Media and Latino and Immigrant Stereotypes" (with Sylvia Manzano)

 **2014** “Political Ambition and Recruitment: Minorities and Candidate Emergence” (with Paru Shah).

 **2014** “Racial Cues and Campaign Advertising in the Age of Obama” (with Loren Collingwood